Having academic content available in the native language of English Language Learners is valuable for several reasons.

 Carolyn Zierenberg, a talented teacher at our school, put together a simple multilingual (English/Spanish/Hmong) glossary of academic vocabulary.
 She’s given me permission to it on this blog and website.

-This Glossary of Commonly Used English Academic Vocabulary took an incredible amount of work to complete.
+This Glossary of Commonly Used English Academic Vocabulary took an incredible amount of work to complete (if that link doesn’t work, you can access it here).

 2Lingual is a bilingual search engine.
 You type in your search term and then choose two languages.
 Search results will show-up side-by-side in both languages.
 It could come in very handy for English Language Learners in content classes, as well as for their teachers who might be looking for materials in a second language that they could offer to their students for extra support.
 I was quite pleased with the searches I did, though I wish they had separate “tabs” for videos.
 They provide bilingual searches for Google and for Bing, plus a voice search capability.